New Zealand Garden Tours - Private Gardens

 If you really want to visit some of New Zealand's best known private gardens then often the best way is to go on an organized tour.
 Garden tour operators (like us, of course) have long standing relationships with gardeners all over New Zealand, and know the best time of year and way to experience these private gardens.

 Ena is the face of MoaTours and loves gardens.
 She has decades of experience and personal relationships with gardeners around New Zealand, enabling her to create tours so that you can have access to wonderful private gardens, including some stunning properties off the beaten track.
-And, of course, meet Ena’s gardening friends around New Zealand.
+And, of course, you will meet Ena’s gardening friends around New Zealand.